-- Eight-week, full-time lab rotation with a CTR Pathway affiliated faculty in a clinical/translational research area under the guidance of a CTRP-affiliated faculty mentor. - Stipend support shared by the student's mentor and the School is provided for students enrolled in the summer research program.
+- Eight-week, full-time lab rotation with a CTRS-affiliated faculty in a clinical/translational research area under the guidance of a research-affiliated faculty mentor. - Stipend support shared by the student's mentor and the school is provided for students enrolled in the summer research program.